aiegoo/documentation/_wiki/blog/2022/2022-09-17-pre-facemasking.md

 -	Here please be available for questions and assistance with the project going forth.
 8) Whenever necessary, implementing a code block should be done in a client pc

+### from the xr-motion.html

+arkit facetracking

+arcore facetracking

+1. animaiton of the 3d models to snap on the tracked face; lighting and rendering of the 3d models into 2d images
+2. composition of the rendered cgi images with the live action footage.
+3. use of google and apple sdks, or use mlvision base on raspi.

+kinect connection

+arecore detection with raspi

+3d model

+previewlab examples

+archery kinect game

 {% include taglogic.html %}